Identify Over 2,500+ Types Of Palm Trees (with Pictures)

 Palm Identification By Trunk Type

-Let’s start with the number of trunks.
-Palms show off three different trunk types: solitary, multi-trunk, and some even go trunkless.
+Let’s start with a number of trunks.
+Palms can have three different trunk types: solitary trunk, multi-trunk, or even no trunk.

 Solitary Trunk Palms

-Most palms are solo acts, sporting a single trunk.
-Check out popular ones like the Foxtail Palm, Blue Hesper Palm, Princess Palm, and Bismarck Palm.
+Most palms have a single trunk.
+Some of the most popular palms with a single trunk are Foxtail Palm, Blue Hesper Palm, Princess Palm, and Bismarck Palm.

 Princess Palm Tree (Dictyosperma album).
 Photos by Wiki Commons.